vish-j/PhilApprovalFlow/PhilApprovalFlow.Documentation/articles/introduction.md

 ## What is PhilApprovalFlow?

+PhilApprovalFlow is a comprehensive approval workflow framework designed to streamline and automate approval processes in .NET applications.
+Whether you're building enterprise applications, document management systems, or any application requiring structured approval workflows, PhilApprovalFlow provides the tools you need.

-PhilApprovalFlow is a .NET library that provides a comprehensive framework for managing approval workflows.
-It offers a fluent API that makes it easy to:
+This business logic tool handles approval-related workflows for any entity in your application, offering a fluent API that makes it easy to:

 - **Attach approval workflows to any entity** in your application
 - **Track approval status** through various decision states